BBC Radio Norfolk: Notable programmes and presenters

-Managing Editors
+Managing editors

-BBC Radio Norfolk has so far had only five Managing Editors in its history.
+BBC Radio Norfolk has had five managing editors.
 The founding editor was Mike Chaney, appointed at the beginning of 1980 to oversee the setting-up of the radio station.
 Chaney had previously been working on the Today programme at BBC Radio 4, but lost his role there during a behind-the-scenes shake-up.
-In recompense for this, Chaney was promised the editorship of a BBC Local Radio station, and was given the job at Norfolk.
+In recompense for this, Chaney was promised the editorship of a BBC local radio station, and was given the job at Norfolk.
 Before working on Today, he had been the founding editor of BBC Radio 1's Newsbeat programme in 1973, and prior to this had worked as a journalist for The Sun newspaper.

 Chaney was succeeded in 1982 by Keith Salmon, who had been working at BBC Radio Oxford.
 He had first joined the BBC in 1961, and had also worked at the BBC Radiophonic Workshop, the BBC's famous electronic music and sound effects department in London.
 At Oxford, Salmon had been a presenter and the programme organiser.
-He remained Managing Editor of BBC Radio Norfolk for thirteen years, until his retirement in 1995.
+He remained managing editor of BBC Radio Norfolk for thirteen years, until his retirement in 1995.

 Tim Bishop had a background in local newspapers in Norfolk, having worked on the Eastern Daily Press and been the news editor for the Norwich Evening News, before joining the BBC in 1994.
-Immediately prior to becoming the Managing Editor of BBC Radio Norfolk, Bishop had been the Education Correspondent for Look East.
+Immediately prior to becoming the managing editor of BBC Radio Norfolk, Bishop had been the Education Correspondent for Look East.
 He subsequently returned to the television side of BBC East's operations, and then became the Head of Regional and Local Programmes for the area in 2002.
-David Clayton became BBC Radio Norfolk's Managing Editor in 1998, having been a broadcaster at the station since the early 1980s and the Assistant Editor under Salmon and then Bishop since 1991.
+David Clayton became BBC Radio Norfolk's managing editor in 1998, having been a broadcaster at the station since the early 1980s and the Assistant Editor under Salmon and then Bishop since 1991.
 During Clayton's period in charge of the station, it gained its highest ever listening figures.

-Clayton was replaced in March 2016 by Peter Cook, who combines his role as Managing Editor for both Radio Norfolk and BBC Radio Suffolk.
+Clayton was replaced in March 2016 by Peter Cook, who combines his role as managing editor for both BBC Radio Norfolk and BBC Radio Suffolk.

 Impact

 Audience

 BBC Radio Norfolk has frequently claimed some of the highest audience figures of any of the BBC's local radio stations in England.
 Figures from the radio audience measuring body RAJAR have regularly shown that over 200,000 people in Norfolk listen to some part of the station's output in any given week.
-When criticising proposed BBC local radio cutbacks in December 2011, South Norfolk MP Richard Bacon claimed in a letter to Lord Patten, the Chairman of the BBC Trust, that only BBC Radio 2 claimed a bigger audience in Norfolk than BBC Radio Norfolk.
+When criticising proposed BBC local radio cutbacks in December 2011, South Norfolk MP Richard Bacon claimed in a letter to Lord Patten, the Chairman of the BBC Trust, that only Radio 2 claimed a bigger audience in Norfolk than BBC Radio Norfolk.